-My research explores consumer behavior in the online world using insights and methods from marketing, psychology, and computational social science.
+My research explores human behavior in the online world using insights and methods from psychology, marketing, and computational social science.
 I have two main lines of research.
-The first addresses consumer trust, such as interventions that help consumers critically evaluate information while maintaining trust in credible sources—a challenge for policymakers and platform operators alike.
-My second line of research focuses on consumer autonomy and explores the tension between personalization and manipulation in digital marketing.
+The first explores how people process (mis)information and make decisions online.
+My second line of research seeks to boost people’s competences to navigate digital environments and guard themselves against manipulation.
 I draw on a range of empirical methods, including surveys, online experiments, field studies, secondary data analyses, and combinations thereof.

 - Geers, Michael, Briony Swire-Thompson, Philipp Lorenz-Spreen, Stefan M. Herzog, Anastasia Kozyreva, and Ralph Hertwig, “The Online Misinformation Engagement Framework,” Current Opinion in Psychology, 2024, 55, 101739.